I just saw something up there on Fox says that the FBI says the shooter is the main focus of the investigation.

 A lot of base voters have been really misled by a lot of talk show hosts and others about what's achievable when you don't have the White House.

-And because they've been fed the notion that somehow a Republican Congress can overcome a Democratic president and completely bring him to his knees when it's not possible.
+I think the reason people are unhappy is because of the condition of the country and because they've been fed the notion that somehow a Republican Congress can overcome a Democratic president and completely bring him to his knees when it's not possible.

 You know, this is it in a nutshell.

-When they didn't have the House or the Senate, and we were complaining, Obamacare 2010.
+When they didn't have the House or the Senate and we were complaining, Obamacare 2010, they couldn't have stopped anything.

-He's right, they didn't have the votes.
+They didn't have the votes.

-They said, We need a House.
+They said, we need a House.

 So we put them back.